 Unsustainable seal hunting, even prohibited by law is the main reason for the Caspian seal decline coupled with loss in breading ground, loss in habitants and decline of primarily food resources.
 It is also believed that climate change, sea level raise and industrial pollution are contributing to extended pressures.

 There is a steady decline in commercial stocks of valuable fish species in the Northern Caspian over the period from 2010 to 2016.
 Fisheries and the fishing industry are both in decline in the Caspian Sea.
-This was confirmed by upward trend observed in fishing in all the Caspian states.
+This was confirmed by upward trend observed in fishing in all the Caspian states (National Contribution).

-The main sources of information on of the state of the environment in the basin of the Caspian Sea are the national Hydromet services which monitor the quality of marine waters and bottom sediments.
-National hydromel services work according to their guidelines and methodologies conducting observations, and producing hydrochemical analysis.
+The main sources of information on of the state of the water and bottom sediments quality in the basin of the Caspian Sea are the national Hydromet Services.
+National Hydromel Services work according to their guidelines and methodologies conducting observations, and producing hydrochemical analysis.
 In most of the cases the methodologies as well as the instrumentation, and the list of indicators are not harmonised and it is difficult if impossible to compare them.
-Another source of information is reports by companies and enterprises, such as oil producing, oil refining, chemical industry, and etc
+Another source of information is reports by companies and enterprises, such as oil producing, oil refining, chemical industry, and etc.

 All of the National Contributions indicates the deterioration of the seawater quality.
 They report that one of the main sources of pollution entering in the Western sector of the Caspian Sea is the river flows.
-Many of them receive communal, agricultural, and industrial waste waters.
+Many of rivers receive communal, agricultural, and industrial waste waters.
 A significant cause of the decline in quality of the seawaters is the increasing domestic discharge from developing coastal cities and settlements with an almost complete absence of sewage treatment facilities.

 Analysis of the monitoring results in 2016 - 2017 showed an increase in the concentration of pollutants in both the Northern as well as in the North-Eastern parts of the Caspian Sea.
-According to national hydrometers, the amount of pollutants in the river runoff increased, in particularly this is true for the Volga River.
+According to national Hydromet Services, the amount of pollutants in the river runoff increased, in particularly this is true for the Volga River (National Contribution).
 An increase in the concentration of oil products was also observed in the areas of deposits.

-According to the national hydromet services, seawater of the South-East sector of the Caspian See contains high concentrations of petroleum hydrocarbons and phenols, ions of heavy metals, and at the same time a lower content of dissolved oxygen.
+According to the national Hydromet Services, seawater of the South-East sector of the Caspian Sea contains high concentrations of petroleum hydrocarbons and phenols, ions of heavy metals, and at the same time a lower content of dissolved oxygen.

-Various agencies involved in air pollution monitoring in the Caspian See littoral states.
+Various agencies involved in air pollution monitoring in the Caspian Sea littoral states.
 However, there is no a unified system of the air quality monitoring in the region.
 Monitoring is fragmented and data collected by the countries in most of the cases is disparate.

 Air monitoring activities and its frequency are unevenly distributed across the region.
 Therefore, it remains difficult to assess air quality in the coastal zone of the Caspian Sea.
 However, all countries confidently note that transport and industrial emissions are the main sources of air pollution.
 The major concerns of the countries about air quality are attributed to the industrial areas and urban centres.
 One of the bigger challenges for the region is the change from stationary to mobile sources – where over the last decade mobile sources have had a much bigger percentage of the total air pollution.